 You can see this in action on the landing page for Best Value Schools, which explains in a few words that their service is all about helping their users compare and find the best school suited to their needs.

 Future students, and, in the end, potential customers can very quickly gain an understanding of everything they need to know in one glance.

 With new prospects, a drip-fed slow approach is key, instead of overwhelming them with deals, offers, and purchase requests.

 4. Nurturing on Autopilot

 By using email marketing automation, you can accelerate the process of your lead nurturing dramatically.

 Your email marketing campaign can include links to blog posts and videos, answers to common FAQ questions, and more.
 The purpose of this campaign is to make sure that you stay at the top of their list at all times.

 However, don’t just email blindly.
 Each email sent needs to be purposeful.
-There should be a clear plan that shows how the email will help move the prospect onwards.
+There should be a clear product plan that shows how the email will help move the prospect onward.

 In the early stages of the funnel, education and information are absolutely vital.